 2.3.
-Geometrically similar initial conditions
+Geometrically Similar Initial Conditions

-Coalescence exponents are not universal, but depend on the fluid geometry upon contact.
+Coalescence exponents are not universal but depend on the fluid geometry upon contact.
 However, some degree of universality is recovered in the special case of geometrically similar initial conditions.
 This refers to geometries that are invariant under an isotropic rescaling of all spatial coordinates.
 Prototypical examples are wedges (Miksis & Vanden-Broeck 1999, Keller et al. 2000, Billingham & King 2005) and cones (Bartlett et al. 2015), for which scales in orthogonal directions are related by an angle.
 For geometrically similar coalescence, the only relevant scale is the local size of the bridge, and the global drop size R plays no role during the initial stages.
-Inspecting 1., the independence of R implies an exponent $\alpha=1$ for viscous coalescence and $\beta=2/3$ for inertial dynamics.
-Below we report experiments that fall into this class of geometrically similar coalescence.
+Inspecting Equation 1, we see the independence of R implies an exponent $\alpha = 1$ for viscous coalescence and $\beta = 2/3$ for inertial dynamics.
+Below, we report experiments that fall into this class of geometrically similar coalescence.

 2.3.1.
 Spherical drops with conical tips.
 Charged drops in a strong electric field can lose their rounded shapes and develop conical tips, similar to Taylor cones (de la Mora 2007).
-When two charged drops are in close vicinity, the geometry prior to coalescence is thus not necessarily given by a rounded interface, but can consist of cones with a well-defined cone angle $\theta$ (Figure 1(iii)).
-An interesting feature is that conical drops only merge for angles above a critical value $\theta_c$ (Bird et al. 2009).
+When two charged drops are in close vicinity, the geometry prior to coalescence is thus not necessarily given by a rounded interface but can consist of cones with a well-defined cone angle θ (Figure 1c).
+An interesting feature is that conical drops only merge for angles above a critical value θ_c (Bird et al. 2009).
 For smaller cone angles, a connecting bridge would actually pinch rather than merge.
-Assuming inviscid dynamics, the critical angle $\theta_c = 65.3^{\circ}$ was determined from similarity solutions (Bartlett et al. 2015), consistent with experiment.
+Assuming inviscid dynamics, the critical angle $\theta_c = 65.3^\circ$ was determined from similarity solutions (Bartlett et al. 2015), consistent with experiment.

-Once coalescence occurs in the inertial regime, the minimum bridge radius evolves according to $r_0 \sim (\gamma/\rho)^{1/3} t^{2/3}$ , independently of the global size of the drop R (Bird et al. 2009).
-The independence of the drop size is due to the geometrically similar conical shape: the height and the width of the bridge are both proportional to $r_0$ , the two scales being related by the cone angle.
+Once coalescence occurs in the inertial regime, the minimum bridge radius evolves according to $r_0 \sim (\gamma/\rho)^{1/3} t^{2/3}$, independently of the global size of the drop R (Bird et al. 2009).
+The independence of the drop size is due to the geometrically similar conical shape: The height and the width of the bridge are both proportional to r_0 , the two scales being related by the cone angle.
 The exponent 2/3 follows on dimensional grounds.
-Likewise, if viscosity is dominant, dimensional analysis without invoking R yields $r \sim \gamma t/\eta$ .
+Likewise, if viscosity is dominant, dimensional analysis without invoking R yields $r \sim \gamma t/\eta$.

 2.3.2.
 Sessile drops.
 In many circumstances drops are in contact with a substrate (condensation, rain on a windshield, spraying, printing, etc.), giving rise to slowly spreading or stationary sessile drops.
-The geometry of such drops consists of a spherical cap (or of a puddle, in case gravity is important (de Gennes et al. 2003)), which makes a well-defined contact angle $\theta$ with the substrate, see Fig. 1(iv).
-Another case of sessile drops are droplets that are floating on a liquid pool, see Fig. 1(v) (de Gennes et al. 2003, Burton & Taborek 2007).
-A prototypical example of these so-called liquid lenses are the fatty drops floating in a bowl of soup.
-The geometry of a liquid lens resembles that of a drop on a substrate, but now consists of two spherical caps: one cap above and one cap below the surface of the liquid pool.
+The geometry of such drops consists of a spherical cap [or a puddle, in case gravity is important (de Gennes et al. 2004)], which makes a well-defined contact angle θ with the substrate (see Figure 1d).
+Another case of sessile drops is droplets that are floating on a liquid pool (see Figure 1e) (de Gennes et al. 2004, Burton & Taborek 2007).
+A prototypical example of these so-called liquid lenses is the fatty drops floating in a bowl of soup.
+The geometry of a liquid lens resembles that of a drop on a substrate but now consists of two spherical caps: one cap above and one cap below the surface of the liquid pool.